 QR codes are usually the best fit when you need a practical, low-cost way to support asset tracking and connect each item to a detailed record.
 Barcodes are enough when your goal is simple identification and you do not need much context beyond an asset ID.
 RFID makes sense when assets move constantly, speed is critical, and the operational gains justify the higher investment.

-Using InvGate Asset Management as your QR code tracking software
+How to use InvGate Asset Management for QR code asset tracking

 To use QR codes effectively, the first step is to build a unified asset inventory.
 In InvGate Asset Management, this is easy to do because the platform offers multiple ways to add assets, depending on the type of environment you manage and the data you already have available.